 A CM with a background in your industry might indicate expertise but it also means they might already have the necessary technology to develop your product.
 Regardless of their industry expertise, always ask if they have the technology you need.
 If they don’t have the technology but are willing to work with you to acquire it, make sure you are completely comfortable with the terms and conditions they offer.

 The proprietary nature of some products and services makes it difficult for a CM to share customer testimonials.
 However, it is still possible to learn about their track record.
 Here are some questions to ask:

 - What kind of success have you had producing product in the X industry?

 - How long have you been producing for X industry?

 - Do you have any customer testimonials you can share?

 - Do you have any customer references (names and numbers) willing to discuss their experience with you?

-- Ask their customer if they met or eded their expectations.
+- Ask their customer if they met or exceeded their expectations.

-You might have to pay more for working with a CM with vast experience, a track record of success and high quality production.
-However, more often than not, paying more up front will save you a lot of money in the long run.
+You might have to pay more for working with a CM with vast experience, a track record of success and high-quality production.
+However, more often than not, paying a little more upfront will save you a lot of money in the long run.
 You will be able to avoid reworks, modifications and other major headaches.

 3. Intellectual Property Protection Policies and Procedures